-Types of urinary incontinence and how to treat them
+Types and causes of urinary incontinence

 If you constantly feel like you’ve peed your pants, first of all, we want you to know you are not alone, girlfriend.
 It is the worst, isn’t it?
 Not only is it totally embarrassing and uncomfortable, it can also cause a lot of concern.
 Why is this happening?
 What can I do about it?
 How do I hide it?
 I mean, we used to joke about using padded underwear when we were teens and now suddenly, we need it?
 Ugh.